qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 pointers (deref or not). that info is captured in the target triple/duo.

 Qubits may not be used after they have been measured.
 Qubits and results need to be numbered consecutively, starting at 0.
-No qpu support needed for measuring individual qubits, but backend would support output selection?
+Measurements may only be followed by other measurements or output recording functions.

 ## Quantum Instruction Set